Should You Choose an Annuity or a Bank Certificates of Deposit?

 Both banks and insurance companies are highly regulated and insured.
 The choice should be based on your specific needs.

-- The already low interest paid on CDs is taxable whether you use them or not.
+- The already low interest paid on CDs is taxable whether you use them.
 Do not be fooled.
-A 5 year CD still gives you a 1099 every single year.
-Annuities are only exposed to tax liability when the funds are accessed, either by the annuity owner or later to a named beneficiary
+A 5 year CD still gives you 1099 every single year.
+Annuities are only exposed to tax liability when the funds are accessed, either by the annuity owner or later to a named beneficiary.

 - In many states, an annuity has some level of exemption from creditor liens and judgment.
 The amount that can be protected varies based on your state of residence.
 A CD can be garnished or seized.
 In most situations, a bank cd is an exposed asset to creditors.